OSCNWeb/oscn-news/_posts/2015-10-14-cip-conference-improving-outcomes-for-deprived-children-in-the-courts.md

 ---
-title: ''CIP Conference: Improving Outcomes For Deprived Children In The Courts''
+title: 'CIP Conference: Improving Outcomes For Deprived Children In The Courts'
 newsid: 138
 publish: 2015-10-14 12:00 -0500
 expire: 2015-11-04 12:00 -0500